 Software entitlement management, irrespective of what implementation path you choose, is a critical, independent and integrated component in your IT application ecosystem.
 It deserves the rightful treatment in terms of investment and executive attention that would typically extend to a Tier I IT application.

 The following illustration shows a generic Order to Entitlement process software application producers may employ.
 The diagram depicts how entitlement management systems play a prominent role throughout many stages.
-Your specific scenario and IT application portfolio mix may or may not resemble this entitlements process flow exactly, but probably has some parallels.
+Your specific scenario and IT application portfolio mix or directory may or may not resemble this entitlements process flow exactly, but probably has some parallels.

 The Order to Entitlement management process starts off in the Order Management system (CRM or ERP) where a sales order is booked when the customer buys the product.
 The order is transferred to the Entitlement Management application along with account and contact details, where necessary entitlements are created for customers to perform software downloads, and control activation and lifecycle activities.
 Similar information may also be transferred to the Customer Service application so that customers are registered for the service they are eligible for.

 If you have a product lifecycle management (PLM) application where you maintain products and product hierarchies then you can load the product data into the entitlement management system via web services or a file-based upload.
 Product data can be manually entered and maintained in the Entitlement Management application as well.

 If your company offers usage-based or subscription-based software licensing, the Entitlement management application sends usage information (in particular, entitled versus actual) to your Financials application for invoicing/billing.
 The Customer Service application interacts very closely with the Entitlement Management application during entitlement fulfillment, and more prominently, for maintenance renewals or upgrades.
 In some cases, renewal information is also sent to the Order Management application for creation of service orders.

 Manage entitlement like SCM software licensing